10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 This makes Grindavík the number one best-hidden gem of our unique places in Iceland since it is close to the airport.
 The town is just south of the famous Blue Lagoon, so it is just about an hour’s drive from Keflavík.

-With a small restaurant and cafe shops around the town and by the harbor, it can be quite something to sit down at one of the places during the tremors and to feel the power of nature.
+With small restaurants and cafe shops around the town and by the harbor, it can be quite something to sit down at one of the places during the tremors and feel the power of nature.

 The quakes are small, reaching around 3 on the Richter scale.
 Houses in Iceland are built to withstand much larger ones, so you are safe in the town.
 This excitement is happening because magma is moving several kilometers underground and pushing the surrounding landscape up.